theSimpleCloud/prefixes-plugin/README.md

 ### LuckPerms

-PrefixesApi will automatically register any LuckPerms Group as a PrefixGroup, alongside its prefix, suffix, and TeamColor.
+Prefixes will automatically register any LuckPerms Group as a PrefixGroup, alongside its prefix, suffix, and TeamColor.

 #### Setting a groups prefix/suffix